ladybug-tools/ladybug-tools.github.io/eval/README.md

 ## Support Page Considerations

+### Mission

+* Support options are clearly identified
+* Developer and user support is clearly identified
+* Make it fun and easy for the user community to support the user community
+* Capture frequently occuring issues - and make respones easily accessible
+* The support effort is part of the effort of spreading the word around the Internet abou Ladybug Tools

+## Solutions

+#### User issues including installing, implementing, learning etc should go to a [Discourse]( http://www.discourse.org/ ) discussion platform
+* Search results appear in Google

+Until a Discourse presence is established, a special GitHub repo for general discussiom and support issues might be useful.

-#### User issues including installing, implementing. learning etc should go to Stack Overflow.
+#### User issues including installing, implementing, learning etc should go to Stack Overflow.
 * People who are not Ladybug users may become interested / more cross-marketing possibility
 * Support tends to be high quality
 * Search results appear in Google